Books by Jan Toms

 - Meet Righteous Cresswell, local historian and minister of the parish church of St Agnetha of the Blonde Hair.

 - Rub shoulders with Sid Vertigo and the Nether Fondle football team, hopeful of greater success with the new signings of Wayne Penalty, and Sloane Grainger.

 - Enjoy cultural evenings with poet Middleton Crisp, or soprano Madame Jen Italia.

 - Tour the stately home of Hemlock Castle, home of the sugar baron Sir Fester Granule - there is so much to do in Nether Fondle.

 Now 'twinned' with Royston Vasey.

 "TO SERVE TWO MASTERS."
 Is a biography of Colonel Robert Hammond.

 In 1647, having fought throughout the English civil war on the side of the parliament, Robert Hammond, battle weary and disillusioned with the way the peace negotiations were progressing, requested release from military service.
 Instead, he was appointed as Isle of Wight Parliamentary Governor.

 Here was a reward for service and a chance to recuperate from the horrors of war in this peaceful backwater.

 A few weeks into his appointment, King Charles, fearing for his life, fled to the Island and threw himself on Hammond's mercy.
 The governor found himself first the reluctant host and then the of King Charles 1.
-Showered with conflicting orders from and the army, plagued by double agents, his year at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.
+Showered with conflicting orders from and the army, plagued by double agents, at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.

 Left: - the Governor's house at Carisbrooke Castle, site of King Charles's incarceration.

 I have recently recorded a video in the role of Elizabeth Hammond, mother to Governor Robert Hammond f Wight and hostess King Charles.
 For details, look up: mrsmiddleton.com.